 In our study of Genesis chapter eight, we will look at the end of the flood and the significance of the birds as well as the promise of God.
 We will see that this promise applies to our lives today just as much as it did to Noah.

-"The water receded steadily from the earth.
-At the end of the hundred and fifty days the water had gone down, and on the seventeenth day of the seventh month the ark came to rest on the mountains of Ararat."
-NIV translation
+and the water came back from completely covering the earth.
+It was after 150 days that the water went down.
+On the seventeenth day of the seventh month the ark came to rest on the mountains of Ararat.

-"The waters continued to recede until the tenth month, and on the first day of the tenth month the tops of the mountains became visible."
-NIV translation
+The water kept going down until the tenth month; on the first day of the tenth month the tops of the mountains were seen.

 Even after the bottom of the ark touched the mountain top, it took almost another three months for the waters to go down enough for Noah to see mountaintops.
 This is a reminder to us that, even while we may not see a huge amount of progress, God is still at work and, in His time, we will see what He has been doing.